Build up your skills

 What should I do next?

 We have a lot of opportunities.
-You could volunteer in one of our charity shops, help out at the head office, or at your local Age UK with the activities they run.
+You could volunteer in one of our charity shops, help out at a day centre, or support the fundraising team.

 A small favour